present / speaking across cultures and communities

 15:00 – Respectful clarity without superiority

-How to ensure clarity and authority without sounding patronising.
-Practical drills to strike the right balance of confidence and empathy.15:45 – Commitments
+Practical drills to build clarity and authority alongside genuine warmth, striking the right balance of confidence and empathy.15:45 – Commitments

 Agreeing a simple one-page team communication standard: how we greet, explain, set boundaries and close.
 What will we do differently from tomorrow?16:30 – Close